-- 2 Tbsp melted butter, vegan butter, or refined coconut oil
+- 2 tbsp unsalted butter (melted), vegan butter or refined coconut oil work too

-- Optional mix-ins: banana slices, chocolate chips, blueberries
+- Optional Mix-Ins: blueberries, chocolate chips, banana slices

 - In a large mixing bowl, whisk together the flour, baking powder, sugar, and salt.

-- In another bowl, lightly beat the egg then whisk in the oat milk, vanilla, and melted butter.
+- In another bowl, whisk the egg, then mix in the oat milk, vanilla, and melted butter.

-- Add the wet ingredients to the flour mixture, and whisk until a batter is formed.
-Do not over mix, it will make the pancakes tough.
-If the pancake batter is too thin (because you are using thinner oat milk), add in 1 - 3 Tablespoons more flour to thicken it up.
+- Add the wet ingredients to the flour mixture, and whisk gently until a batter is formed, some lumps are OK!
+Do not over-mix – it will make the pancakes tough.
+Add 1 – 3 Tablespoons more of oat milk if the batter is too thick.

-- Repeat steps 5 - 7 with the remaining batter, adding more butter to the pan as needed.
+- Repeat with the remaining batter, adding more butter to the pan as needed.

 I only recommend products I absolutely love and use myself.
 In full disclosure, by purchasing a product I recommend, I may receive a small compensation.
 Thank you for supporting Healthful Blondie!